 How did this Kilted Charity Movement begin?

-In January of 2009, I co-founded a grassroots organization which is now called “Potlucks to End World Hunger”.
+In January of 2009, I co-founded a grassroots movement which is now called “Potlucks to End World Hunger”.
 Its mission is to remind us that as we eat, there are those around the world who do not know from where their next meal will come.
 I’ve traveled around the country giving presentations on the systemic issues of hunger, and how we can help.

 In the spring of 2013, I started following on Facebook Rick Baldwin of Life In A Kilt, Rick was wearing a kilt everyday for a year from his 50th to his 51st birthday.
 I thought, “Hey… that would be great.
 I am turning 50 this year.
 But he has already done it.”
 So I decided to wear a kilt everyday for a year in support of my two charities.
 My wife laughed when I told her, until she realized I was serious.
 We had a “Family meeting” and decided that now was the time.
 The boys were adults and has passed the point of being embarrassed by me.
 Out daughter was young enough that she didn’t know she should be embarrassed.
 I spent a year wearing a kilt to raise awareness, advocacy, action and funds in support of ELCA World Hunger and the American Cancer Society.